White Rock Reservoir - 2015 Survey Report

-This is the authors' summary from a 23-page report.
+This is the authors' summary from a 24-page report.
 For a copy of the complete report, use the download link in the sidebar.

-Fish populations in White Rock Reservoir were surveyed in 2008, 2009, 2010 and 2011 using electrofishing, in 2011 using trap nets and in 2012 using gill nets.
+Fish populations in White Rock Reservoir were surveyed in 2015 using electrofishing and trap netting and in 2016 using gill netting.
+Historical data are presented with the 2015-2016 data for comparison.
 This report summarizes the results of the surveys and contains a management plan for the reservoir based on those findings.

-White Rock Reservoir, a 1,088-acre impoundment located on White Rock Creek (a tributary of the Elm Fork of the Trinity River), was constructed in 1910 by the City of Dallas as a municipal water supply; presently it is used only for recreation and flood control.
-The upper portion of the reservoir was dredged in 1998 and 1999 increasing the average depth of that area to 5 feet.
+White Rock Reservoir is a 1,088-acre impoundment located on White Rock Creek, a tributary of the Elm Fork of the Trinity River.
+It was constructed in 1910 by the City of Dallas as a municipal water supply, but presently it is used only for recreation and flood control.
+The upper portion of the reservoir was dredged in 1998 and 1999 increasing the average depth of that area to five feet.
 Angler and boat access is adequate.
-Outboard motors on White Rock Reservoir can be no more than 10.5 HP.
+Outboard motors on White Rock Reservoir are restricted to no more than 10.5 HP.
 However, boats with larger motors can utilize the reservoir using their trolling motors.
 There are two handicap specific facilities on the reservoir.
-At the time of sampling the fishery habitat was primarily shoreline native emergent vegetation.
+Fishery habitat consisted of primarily native emergent vegetation.

-Important sport fish include largemouth bass, white crappie, and channel catfish.
+Important sport fishes include Largemouth Bass, White Crappie, and Channel Catfish.
 All fish species are managed under statewide length and bag limits.
-White Rock Reservoir is an urban fishery with the majority of fishing pressure being bank angling (Brock and Hungerford 2008).
+White Rock Reservoir is an urban fishery with the majority of fishing pressure being bank angling (Brock and Hungerford 2011).

-- Prey species: Gizzard and threadfin shad were present in the reservoir.
-Electrofishing catch rates of these species were above averages of other district reservoirs.
-The total catch rate of bluegill increased over the past couple of years, while the catch rate of longear sunfish fluctuated over the last three years.
+- Prey species: Gizzard and Threadfin Shad are abundant in the reservoir.
+Electrofishing catch rates of these species were high.
+The total catch rate of Bluegill decreased since sampling in 2011, while the catch rate of Longear Sunfish increased slightly.

-- Largemouth bass: The electrofishing catch rate of largemouth bass varied in abundance but the rates were above the district average.
-The catch rate of fish > 14 inches in length decreased from previous samples.
+- Largemouth Bass: The electrofishing catch rates of Largemouth Bass were comparable to those of fall 2011.
+Catch rates varied in abundance and fish > 14 inches in length increased from previous samples.

-Performance Report as required by Federal Aid in Sport Fish Restoration Act Texas Federal Aid Project F-221-M-2 Statewide Freshwater Fisheries Monitoring and Management Program
+Performance Report as required by Federal Aid in Sport Fish Restoration Act Texas Federal Aid Project F-221-M-6 Inland Fisheries Division Monitoring and Management Program